Aliases for CPB2 Gene

 GeneCards Summary for CPB2 Gene

 CPB2 (Carboxypeptidase B2) is a Protein Coding gene.
-Diseases associated with CPB2 include Factor Xiii Deficiency and Disseminated Intravascular Coagulation.
-Among its related pathways are Transport to the Golgi and subsequent modification and Peptide hormone metabolism.
+Diseases associated with CPB2 include Factor Xiii Deficiency and Byssinosis.
+Among its related pathways are Protein digestion and absorption and Metabolism of proteins.
 GO annotations related to this gene include metallocarboxypeptidase activity and carboxypeptidase activity.
-An important paralog of this gene is CPA3.
+An important paralog of this gene is CPB1.

 UniProtKB/Swiss-Prot Summary for CPB2 Gene